Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 End the day drinking a few local beers at the famous Ta Hien Beer Corner; it’s one of the top things to do in Hanoi at night.
 The jovial scene is boisterous, chaotic and highly entertaining.

-Pro Tip: Don’t stay out too late – because tomorrow you will embark on a full day trip from Hanoi!
+Simply pick a place and find a seat…if there are no tables, the waitstaff can quickly bring one out for you.
+Just don’t stay out too late – tomorrow you will embark on a full day trip from Hanoi!

 DAY 4: Excursions from Hanoi

-These tours are relatively inexpensive – with an option to upgrade to a Hanoi private tour, if desired.
+On Day 4 of your Hanoi Travel Itinerary, join a tour to explore outside of the city center.
+These side-tips are relatively inexpensive – with an option to upgrade to a Hanoi private tour, if desired.

 Hanoi to Halong Bay

-On our first trip to Vietnam, visiting Halong Bay was an absolute highlight!
-The enchanting landscape is surreal and one of the top places to visit near Hanoi.
-For those unable to squeeze an overnight cruise into their Hanoi Itinerary, there is a jam-packed Hanoi 1-Day Tour to Halong Bay.
+On our first Vietnam trip, visiting Halong Bay was an absolute highlight!
+The enchanting landscape is surreal and it’s one of the prime places to visit near Hanoi.

 However, we believe a 2-Night Halong Bay Cruise is the ideal way to experience the UNESCO World Heritage Site.
-Read our Halong Bay Cruise review for more recommendations and tips!

 Hanoi to Ninh Binh

-Pro Tip: Read about our experience Visiting Ninh Binh from Hanoi and what we would’ve done differently.
+Top Tip: Read about our experience Visiting Ninh Binh from Hanoi and what we would’ve done differently.

 Hanoi Outskirts by Bicycle